jamesCodes808/401-final/README.md

 What is your strategy for ensuring everyone’s voice is heard?

-- We will do a daily meet to check on progress with each member, where we address issues, code challenges and set goals for the day.
+- Every day, we will hold a meeting to monitor the progress of each team member, during which we will discuss any problems, coding obstacles, and establish daily objectives.

 How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

-- We will keep open communication and an inclusive and non hostile environment
+- Our commitment is to maintain open lines of communication and foster an environment that is inclusive and free from hostility.

 </details>